Step-by-Step Guide

 Deploy, Monitor, and Continuously Improve

-Deploy the agent with comprehensive logging that records every input, reasoning step, tool call, output, and error.
+Deploy the agent with logging that records every input, reasoning step, tool call, output, and error.
 This logging is essential for debugging issues, measuring performance, and identifying improvement opportunities.
 Use structured logging formats that enable easy querying and analysis.
 Set up dashboards that track key metrics like task completion rate, accuracy, response time, error rate, and cost per interaction.

 Configure alerts for anomalies that might indicate problems.
 A sudden increase in error rates, unusually long response times, or unexpected patterns in tool usage could signal issues that need immediate attention.
 Set alert thresholds based on your baseline performance data and adjust them as you learn what normal variation looks like for your specific agent.